Junjie-Zhu/StruCloze/README.md

 ### Data downloading

-We have uploaded our test dataset (the training set is too large, maybe upload later...) to [Zenodo](https://doi.org/10.5281/zenodo.15524132).
+We have uploaded the checkpoints and test dataset to [Zenodo](https://doi.org/10.5281/zenodo.15876216).

-Training and test set contains processed entries from PDB (in format `.pkl.gz`), in which features are organized as:
+Test set contains processed entries from PDB (in format `.pkl.gz`), in which features are organized as:

 ```yaml
 # atom features